kormilitzin/the-signature-method-in-machine-learning/README.md

 In the meantime, you can explore and familiarise yourself with some of the recent works in machine learning where the signature method has played the major role.

-General overview and real-world examples from the founder of the signature method, <a href="https://en.wikipedia.org/wiki/Terry_Lyons_(mathematician)">Professor Terry Lyons</a>.
+General overview and real-world examples from the founder of the signature method, <a href="https://en.wikipedia.org/wiki/Terry_Lyons_(mathematician)" target="_blank">Professor Terry Lyons</a>.

 <a href="https://arxiv.org/pdf/1405.4537.pdf" target="_blank">Rough paths, Signatures and the modelling of functions on streams</a>